surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate column with Pivot Offset

->For Instance, to view the order-value sum and average w.r.t each station code, then apply pivot to station-code and run the report.
+>**For Instance**, to view the order-value sum and average w.r.t each station code, then apply pivot to station-code and run the report.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5993c1fa2683f7ecb11c313b45e40254e525f625/images/pivot_stationcoed.png)